Importance of Copyright Protection

 International Code Council v.
 UpCodes

 The International Code Council has asked a federal court to stop UpCodes, a for-profit company, from violating the Code Council’s copyright by illegally selling access to the building codes ICC has developed.

 Public safety remains at the core of our nonprofit mission.
+The Code Council is the official source for our codes.
 As the developer of the model codes, viewers are assured that they have access to the latest, most accurate version of the codes through our free online building codes site.
 For those that need premium access, we have an enhanced online version designed for industry participants.